 The student must call the OTA office prior to the class, lab, or clinical day to report an intended absence/tardy.
-The student must provide a bona fide reason for missing class, lab, or clinic (i.e. emergencies, severe illness, death).
-You may still receive a tardy even though reported.
+The student must provide a bona fide reason for missing class, lab or clinic (i.e. emergencies, severe illness, death).
 Appointments, vacation, and minor illnesses are not appropriate reasons.
 If the student misses class due to an emergency, severe illness, or a death in the family, they must provide written documentation for the absence/tardy.
 If you will be absent or late, call the office as soon as possible at 505-566-3849 and leave a voice message if no one answers.